accessibilitywars/aw2-builds/docs/_posts/2022-06-05-HSAC-Necromancer-Best-DPS.md

 author: Micro Hard.3601
 editor: berdandy
 title: Accessibility Contest - Necromancer Best DPS
-tags: Necromancer DPS
+tags: necromancer dps harbinger hsac
-spec: necromancer
+spec: harbinger
 ---

 34 3k DPS Harbinger Pistol/Warhorn.
 This is a standard dps role.
 It has access to quite a bit of cc in the build.
 The rotation is more focused on simple concepts and priorities rather than a static follow X steps outlined in the comments section of the video.